The Trickster from a Supernatural Race

 The leprechaun, Yeats writes, “is seen sitting under a hedge mending a shoe, and one who catches him can make him deliver up his crocks of gold, for he is a miser of great wealth; but if you take your eyes off him the creature vanishes like smoke.”

-Irish Americans Idolize Leprechauns
+Irish Americans Adopt Leprechauns

-Americans began to feature the leprechaun in St. Patrick’s Day celebrations and by the early 20th century, leprechauns were associated with all things Irish and good luck, becoming embedded in popular culture.
+Americans began to feature the leprechaun in St. Patrick’s Day celebrations.
+By the early 20th century, leprechauns were associated with all things Irish and good luck, becoming embedded in popular culture.
+Perhaps the most prominent example is Lucky the Leprechaun, who debuted on St. Patrick’s Day in 1964 as the mascot of Lucky Charms cereal.

 “‘Tis luck to catch a leprechaun!” an advertisement for the cereal announces.
 “But nobody can!
 ‘Course if they did–they’d catch my Lucky Charms!”
 More recently, building leprechaun traps has become a popular St. Patrick’s Day family craft project.